 |A Bloodroot pod with seeds, showing the elaisome.|

 Among the various human uses for Bloodroot, the most prominent was as a dye.
 All parts of the plant have a blood-like sap that can be toxic.
 This colorful plant juice was used by indigenous tribes for dyeing a variety of things, including as a face/body paint.
 Some even think the term "redskin" may have partially come from this usage by various tribes.
-People can have an allergic reaction to the toxic sap however.
-It is believed that this toxicity led to its aboriginal use as a bug repellent, with insects and ticks thus having to come in contact with the chemicals on their skins before being able to feed.
-Colonists felt much safer using it to dye wool.
+It is believed that this toxicity led to its indigenous use as a bug repellent, with insects and ticks thus having to come in contact with the chemicals on their skins before being able to feed.
+Some people can have an allergic reaction to the toxic sap however.
+Colonists felt much safer using it to dye wool instead.

 |The inside of the root of the aptly named Bloodroot, Sanguinaria, with a stain on my finger.|